karakum-team/karakum/docs/blogposts/Representation.md

 npm install js-file-download
 ```

-Now it is to the configuration, let's create `karakum.config.json` file and write this down in it:
+Now it is time to the configuration, let's create `karakum.config.json` file and write this down in it:

 ```json
 {